-Peter Strickland's In Fabric - which has its UK première at the London Film Festival tonight - is a heady mix of horror and ink black comedy.
+Peter Strickland's In Fabric - which is out in the UK now - is a heady mix of horror and ink black comedy.
 A brace of tales linked together by a cursed red dress and an unsettling department store operated under the watchful eye of a decidedly odd sales assistant (Fatma Mohamed).
 In the first story bank clerk and single mum Sheila (Marianne Jean-Baptiste) finds her life taking an odd turn after buying the dress for a Lonely Hearts blind date.
 In the second, Reg Speaks (Leo Bill), a washing machine repair man who turns out to have a particular way with words - has the dress foisted on him on his stag night, only for it to bring trouble to him and his fiancée Babs (Hayley Squires).

 Strickland, catching up after the film had its European première at San Sebastian, describes filmmaking as "a compulsion" and, perhaps surprisingly, says he doesn't mind if audiences drop off in the middle of his latest.

 Of filmmaking, he says: "I've tried to give it up many times.
 From 1997 or 96 until 2009, I made a few short films but it was a very long period of not making films - over 10 years.
 But it's a compulsion, it's something I go back to again and again.

 "I guess the big influence was seeing Eraserhead in 1990 when I was 16.
 It blew my mind.
 I fell asleep through it and there was this wonderful collision of the real tone of the film coming into me and a dream at the same time, melding dream and film and I thought, 'Wouldn't it be wonderful to make a film that people can fall asleep to?'
 Because it's just such a unique thing for each person.